 In addition, students are expected to have received training in legal research.
-These are taught pervasively throughout the Programme and are a prominent feature of the Professional Skills and Ethics Module (LLBL1004).
+These are taught pervasively throughout the Programme and are a prominent feature of the Professional Legal Skills and Ethics Module (LLBL1004).

-Students must pass all foundations of legal knowledge subjects.
-On the University of Worcester scale this means that they must gain D- or above in the module as a whole.
+Students must pass all foundations of legal knowledge subjects; this means that they must gain D- or above in the module as a whole.
 The Taught Courses Regulatory Framework does not allow for condonation or compensation of modules.